Tadiwr/uncleblob/README.md

 Uncle Blob, is a self hosted object store.
 Its light, fast and super simple to set up and get going and **written in RUST**

+To start the server run the following command

+    $ cargo run build

-    The name 'Uncle Blob' is a combination of the famous clean code author Uncle Bob and the word 'Blob' which means Binary Large Object
+> The name 'Uncle Blob' is a combination of the famous clean code author Uncle Bob and the word 'Blob' which means Binary Large Object

 ## Inspiration